Banmian

 Traditional versions of banmian use egg noodles that are simply a blend of egg, flour, water and salt that is kneaded and then formed into noodles.
-However, the modern day banmian is mainly made by using a pasta maker which cuts noodles in all sizes.
+However, modern banmian is frequently made with a pasta maker which cuts noodles in all sizes.

 The base of the soup can be water, but is more commonly a type of fish stock.
 Normal fish stock can be used, but anchovy stock is a common choice.
-Various ingredients, such as onions, garlic, ginger and bean paste, also can be added to the stock to provide more flavor, although some preparations are so simple that nothing more than plain stock is used.
+Various ingredients such as onions, garlic, ginger and bean paste can be added to the stock to provide more flavor, although some preparations are so simple that nothing more than plain stock is used.
 In Malaysia, dry noodles and soup are served separately.

-Dry chilli pan mee is a variant which was invented in Chow Kit, Kuala Lumpur, and is very popular in the Klang Valley.
-This dry noodle is served with minced pork, fried onions, anchovies, and topped with a poached egg which is later to be stirred into the noodles.
+Dry chilli pan mee is a variant which was invented in Chow Kit, Kuala Lumpur, and is often seen in the Klang Valley.
+This dry noodle is served with minced pork, fried onions, anchovies, and topped with a poached egg which is later stirred into the noodles.
 It is usually served with dry chilli or sambal.

 Two common ingredients that are often found across different versions of banmian are mushrooms and anchovies.
 The exact type of each might vary, but they are generally added to the stock base.
-The mushrooms can be dried and are reconstituted in the broth, while the anchovies could be fried until crispy and then served on top of the soup.
-The anchovies also can be added to the stock for flavor and allowed to break down as it cooks.
+The mushrooms can be dried and are reconstituted in the broth, while the anchovies may be fried until crispy and then served on top of the soup.
+The anchovies also can be added to the stock for flavor and allowed to break down during cooking.

 Once the base stock is completed, nearly anything can be added to complete the banmian.
 This includes vegetables such as green onions, spinach, cabbage and bamboo shoots.
-Some vinegar is usually added, occasionally with sugar, to balance the flavor.
-Restaurants may offer minced pork that has been fried or chunks of white fish to act as a protein-rich addition to the soup.
-Finally, an egg is cracked into the hot broth and allowed to cook until the whites are set, and the yolk is warmed through.
+Vinegar is usually added, occasionally with sugar, to balance the flavor.
+Restaurants may offer fried minced pork or chunks of white fish as a protein-rich addition.
+Finally, an egg is cracked into the hot broth and allowed to cook until the white is set and the yolk is warmed through.